 The Achieving a Better Life Experience ("ABLE") Act was passed by Congress in December of 2014.
 It is the federal legislation that allows families and individuals with disabilities the opportunity to create tax-advantaged accounts that can be used to help maintain health, independence, and quality of life.
 To read the legislation, visit this link.

 West Virginia H. B. 2902, known as the Achieving a Better Life Experience in West Virginia Act, establishes the rules for WVABLE.
-The Office of West Virginia State Treasurer John D. Perdue administers this program.
+This program is administered by the West Virginia State Treasurer’s Office.